Q: Will it harm the animal?

 Q: Will the end user be harmed by ingesting some of the radiation?

-A: The potential user would have to consume a whole rhino horn to cause themselves harm.
+A: The potential user would have to consume a whole rhino horn to cause any harm to themselves.
 The intention is not actually to harm the end user but to use their natural fear of radioactive materials to dissuade them from wishing to purchase or otherwise acquire radioactive horn.
 They might get sick if they consume enough of the horn.

 Q: Is it safe for humans to handle?